-The family cuckoo clock I’m working on is being whimsical about when it decides to play the music, so I’ve built a test stand that will let me see what’s going wrong.
+The family cuckoo clock I’m working on is being capricious about when it decides to play the music, so I’ve built a test stand that will let me see what’s going wrong.

 After looking through the wide variety of weight-driven clock test stands on NAWCC.org.
 I decided to build a floor-standing U-frame.